jbleduigou/budgetcategorizer/README.md

 Long story short, this is an ETL for tracking my expenses.
 The project consists of two lambda functions : [budgetcategorizer](https://github.com/jbleduigou/budgetcategorizer) and [budget2sheets](https://github.com/jbleduigou/budget2sheets)
 The transform part is performed by **budgetcategorizer** and has two main responsibilities : sanitize the expense description and assign a category to the expense.
-The load part is performed by **budget2sheets** which is going to upload the transcations (i.e. expenses) to Google Sheets.
+The load part is performed by **budget2sheets** which is going to upload the transactions (i.e. expenses) to Google Sheets.

 ## Overall Architecture
 ![Architecture Diagram](architecture_diagram.png)